 For generic aggregation studies, one of the first steps in the calculations is to simulate the deployment of BSs and UEs.
 In Recommendation ITU-R M.2101, several possible IMT network topologies are discussed, such as hexagonal or Manhattan-style (rectangular) grid layouts.
 However, typical deployment number densities and other technical parameters vary with the target IMT frequency band and technology generation.
 Such numbers are usually provided by the involved working parties.

 For generic simulations, the provided IMT parameters usually include typical device densities for the relevant land-cover type zones, such as urban/suburban or rural areas.
 However, in most cases, no specifications are made with respect to the spatial distribution functions of devices.
 This usually has to do with the fact that for small-area simulations a single zone type can be assumed, and within these it makes sense to work with a relatively homogeneous deployment, as proposed in Recommendation ITU-R M.2101.
 For very large areas, the actual distribution usually has a less significant impact on the (statistical) results.
 For RAS, however, one can think of setups where the actual “clustering” of urban/suburban zones might play a role.
-Indeed, RAS stations are often in remote areas, but there could be some smaller towns nearby which would introduce a strong direction dependence with regards to minimum separation distances.
+Indeed, RAS stations are often in remote areas, but there could be some smaller towns nearby which would introduce a strong direction dependence with regards to minimum coordination distances.

 Technically, some of the IMT studies make a difference between built-up area (i.e., having housings), in which (sub)urban zones are embedded, while in other studies –especially at lower frequencies– IMT BSs could also be deployed anywhere (i.e., also in rural areas) not necessarily associated with housings.
 In the following, as this Report is about 5G at mm waves, the former scenario will be used.
 For mm-wave 5G it is furthermore expected that BSs will only be installed in (sub)urban areas.
 The fraction of the total area that contains housings is usually denoted as Rb.
 Within this, only a part of the area is thought to have urban or suburban land cover.
 This fraction is the so-called Ra parameter.